-For the best experience for your users when subscribing to your RSS feed you need to make sure it validates.
-RSS is a standard just like HTML and CSS, and irregular markup can cause problems now or in the future.
+To secure a good user experience for the users that subscribes to your RSS feed, you need to make sure it validates.
+RSS is a standard just like HTML and CSS and irregular markup can cause problems now or in the future.
 RSS aggregators like feeder.co strive to be as consistent as possible.
 We have made the decision to try to stay as pragmatic towards feeds as possible.
-If a feed is not 100% according to the specification we try anyway.
+If a feed is not 100% according to the specification, we try anyway.

 Thu, 23 Feb 2017 14:03:01 GMT Most programming languages provide a standard package to output dates in this format.
 For example: